 The temporary injunction prevents the bill from going into effect on Nov.
 1. Passed earlier this year by the GOP-controlled Legislature and signed by Gov. Mary Fallin, the measure requires doctors to follow the strict guidelines and protocols authorized by the U.S. Food and Drug Administration, and prohibits off-label uses of the drugs.
-It also requires doctors to examine the women, document certain medical conditions and schedule follow-up appointments.
+It also requires doctors to examine the woman, document certain medical conditions and schedule a follow-up appointment.

 Opponents of the measure say the off-label use of drugs — such as changing a recommended dosage or prescribing it for different symptoms than the drug was initially approved for — is common, and that the measure would prevent doctors from using their best medical judgment.

 "We're thrilled that women in Oklahoma will continue to be able to access medical care that accounts for scientific evidence, sound medical judgment and advancements in medicine," said Michelle Movahed, an attorney for the New York-based Center for Reproductive Rights, which challenged the law on behalf of Nova Health Systems, a Tulsa-based abortion provider, and the Oklahoma Coalition for Reproductive Justice, a nonprofit abortion-rights group.

 Similar laws approved in North Dakota and Ohio have been delayed pending legal challenges, Movahed said.
 The North Dakota lawsuit says that state's law would prevent doctors from using the drug misoprostol because it's labeled for treatment of stomach ulcers.
 It's one of two drugs that are administered in combination to induce abortions.

 Attorneys for Oklahoma contend that the drugs are dangerous and should be used only in strict accordance with FDA guidelines.